101 – Ontario Tech University

 When you complete an OSAP application, both the federal and provincial governments automatically assess you for loan assistance.

-If you are a Canadian student applying from provinces outside of Ontario, you should contact the financial assistance agencies in your home province.
+If you are a Canadian student applying from a province outside of Ontario, you should contact the financial assistance agencies in your home province.

 There is also a substantial bursary program to aid students facing financial hardships.
 From emergency funds to long-term assistance, we work with you to find solutions through bursaries and/or on-campus employment opportunities suited to your individual circumstances.